bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_4.md

 > work to find a best-fit line, and it seems this formula might be preferable to solving a linear
 > programming problem in many cases.

 1. No, it is not possible.
-The interesting question is why.
+An interesting question is why.

 2. It cannot be done.
 The variable that exits the basis must provide the tightest bound on the value of the free variable, but in this case $$s_1$$ does not bound the value of $$s_2$$ at all.